Scholarships and Bursaries

 Some of these are funded from the College's own endowments, others are provided in partnership with other funding bodies.
 Some are restricted to particular subjects or students from particular countries.
 Not all scholarships and studentships are available every year.

-Please see a list of some of the major sources of graduate funding at Magdalene below, and contact the Graduate Office if you have any questions about eligibility or application proceedure.
+Please see a list of some of the major sources of graduate funding at Magdalene below, and contact the firstname.lastname@example.org if you if you have any questions about eligibility or application procedure.

 Magdalene College Funds